techworkersco/twc-site-nl/content/events/2025-07-09/index.en.md

 tags: ["organizing"]
 ---

-*The session is held in the evening.
+*The session will be held in the evening.
 Exact time to be confirmed.*

 An info session about works councils.
 The session covers: